Loco

 During the pandemic, small businesses in Vietnam struggled to transition online.
 Existing e-commerce platforms lacked a focus on handcrafted and customized products.
 Sellers faced issues with customer engagement, pricing, and logistics.

-• Used real user data to shape our pivot strategy
+Used user insights to shape our next direction

-Vietnamese e-commerce is heavily driven by incentives, free shipping, discounts, loyalty perks, and as a small team, we didn’t have the funding to compete with giants like Shopee and Lazada, who were backed by Alibaba and Sea Group.
+• Vietnamese e-commerce is heavily driven by incentives, free shipping, discounts and loyalty perks.
+As a small team, we didn’t have the funding to compete with giants like Shopee and Lazada, who were backed by Alibaba and Sea Group.

 As the only designer and a co-founder, I wore just about every hat, from UI design to pitch decks to go-to market strategy.
 It was my first true 0→1 experience, and the lessons were unforgettable: